The Three Classifications of Suicide

 the remedy for this is reincarnation.

 people commit suicide due to a mental illness.
 One of

 life's lessons may be to learn how to cope with depression

 medical help may be one of the smartest decisions of

 their life.
-Nevertheless, NDEs, such as
+Nevertheless, NDEs such as Dr. George

 as those who do not.